cornmonster/Experiments/README.txt

 Hello world,
-This is a repository consisting of files I wrote to practice things I learned in school.
+This is a repository consisting of files I wrote to practice things I learned at school.

 Here is the description for each file: